zaidongy/sn-notes/CAAF Implementation.md

 Most of these are pretty self explanatory, I'll just list the classes here and where it's used, and you can look at the source code to see the stylings applied

 - `form-title` - style for the title (CAAF)
-- `section-title` - style for the section title (INSTRUCTION, ACCOUNT HOLDER INFORMATION, ETT..)
+- `section-title` - style for the section title (INSTRUCTION, ACCOUNT HOLDER INFORMATION, ETc..)
 - `btn-submit` - style for the submit button
 - `errormsg` - style of the error messages when validation fails
-- `.required label:after, label.required:after` - these are added to the label or the div that wraps the label add the "\*" to indictae required fields
+- `.required label:after, label.required:after` - these are added to the label or the div that wraps the label add the "\*" to indicate required fields
 - `css-form input.ng-invalid.ng-touched` - highlight input field red when validation fails
 - `css-form input.ng-valid.ng-touched` - highlight input field green when validation passes